 “‘Go buy some energy drinks,’ my friend said to me.
 It made sense.
 They have more caffeine, and they’re only six $ for two at the convenience store.
 I’d pick up a couple of Red Bulls on the way to school every morning, making sure to grab one for my friend.
 But eventually, energy drinks weren’t enough.
 I started “chasing the dragon,” you could say.
 This was a daily habit for me.
 I was used to it, and stopping by the convenience store to buy something caffeinated was a part of my routine (i).”

-A study on the perception of energy drinks in the UK found that taste, promotion, price, ease of access, and peer influences are the major factors that influence the consumption of energy drinks among children and young people (4).
+A study on the perception of energy drinks in the UK found that taste, promotion, price, ease of access, and peer influences are the major factors that influence the consumption of energy drinks among children and young people (10).
 It was noted that manufacturers indulged in ‘value-for-money’ pricing and other marketing activities that might make the beverage attractive.

 The researchers concluded that “The lack of a single dominant factor suggests that there is unlikely to be a ‘silver bullet’ in attempting to address this issue.”
 It means there is no single reason why energy drinks are appealing.
-A combination of several factors, along with ease of availability and peer pressure, is the likely reason why teens are attracted to energy drinks.
+A combination of several factors, along with ease of availability and peer pressure, is most likely the reason why teens are attracted to energy drinks.
 It makes it even more essential for teenagers and their parents to understand the side effects of energy drinks.

 Side Effects Of Energy Drinks On Teenagers